HydroModPy/HydroModPy/docs/readthedocs/source/scientific/calibration/calibration-methods.rst

 When It Fits
 ^^^^^^^^^^^^

-Use ``gp_mapping`` when each forward run is expensive and you want more than a single point estimate, but you do not need an exact Bayesian posterior.
+Use ``gp_mapping`` when each forward run is expensive and you want an adaptive global search that learns from previous evaluations.

 Typical situations:

 - a simulator such as MODFLOW 6 is costly enough that blind sampling is wasteful;
 - the parameter count is still modest;
-- you want both a best-fit model and a quick reading of plausible parameter regions.
+- you want an objective-landscape diagnostic from a surrogate-guided search, while keeping the final result as a point estimate.

 What To Expect
 ^^^^^^^^^^^^^^

 The method is usually more sample-efficient than brute-force global search when the surrogate is informative.
-It remains approximate:
+It remains an optimizer:

-- the sample cloud is posterior-like, not an exact posterior sample;
+- the evaluated candidate cloud is useful for diagnostics, but it is not a posterior sample;
 - the quality of the answer depends on surrogate quality;
-- the current implementation requires strictly positive parameter bounds.
+- the current implementation accepts legacy ``n_posterior_pool`` and ``n_posterior_samples`` arguments for compatibility, but the adapter does not currently export a scientifically interpretable parameter posterior.

 Platform And Backend Note
 ^^^^^^^^^^^^^^^^^^^^^^^^^